 The first window from the east on the south side tells the legend of St Catherine of Alexandria, the patron saint of the College to whom the first Chapel was dedicated.
 Her festival (25 November) is celebrated each year with a traditional dinner, in accordance with a custom which was already well established by 1550 (in which year the accounts show that a peacock was served).
 Her day was no doubt the College’s main feast day from its foundation, and her Catherine wheel symbol is to be found in many places in Balliol.

-Detailed illustrated notes on the history and interpretation of the stained glass can be found here.
+A detailed illustrated notes on the history and interpretation of the stained glass is available as a PDF by request: please contact the Archivist.